It’s hard to know which features you actually need and which are useless.

 Wireless systems transmit footage from the camera to the recorder through Wi-Fi.
 The recorder can be a physical location nearby, like a computer, or it can be cloud storage.

 Wireless systems are more flexible.
 You can put them pretty much anywhere since you don’t have to worry about wiring.
+If something goes wrong, they have a reset button to reset them.
 Read more about the pros and cons of wireless here.

 Don’t confuse wire-free with wireless.
 Wire-free systems use battery-operated devices to run recordings, meaning no wires at all, including power cords.
 The drawback is that the batteries need to be changed and that the range is limited.
 Wire-free is not necessarily a whole-home solution.